ltearno/pom-explorer/README.md

 In the main part, you can navigate with W,A,S,D,E,A and the arrow keys.
 On the right side, you can edit javascript filters and customizers for node and links.

+You can filter edges and vertices, and even change their color and size with the right panel of the window.
+The graph is given unfiltered by the server to the client, and you can then customize what to render and how to render it.

+The panel on the right side of the graph page allows to stop the animation (*the checkbox at the bottom*) and also to customize the rendering.
+This is done by customizing javascript callback functions that are called by the rendering engine.
+Click the `Refresh` button to make your changes live.

+For instance in the **confirmNode** function, you can add the following code to only accept gavs containing the string "my.groupIds' :

+	if( gav.indexOf( "my.groupIds" ) < 0 )
+		return false;

+Then you hit the **Refresh** button to update the graph.

+There are three other functions to filter the relations (**confirmRelation**), to customize the node appearance (**node**) and to customize the relation appearance (**linkColor**).
+There are a few samples in the panel itself, written as code comments.

 ### GraphML export

 You can export a graphml file with the `graph export` command.
 This will create a .graphml file in the current directory.